School

 School fee

-The grant will not cover the travel expenses to/from Nicolosi.
+The grant will not cover the dinners and the travel expenses to/from Vulcano.

 The priority is given to scientists resident in least developed countries (https://www.worlddata.info/least-developed-countries.php) and, at a second stage, to the developing countries (https://www.worlddata.info/developing-countries.php)